 There are so many high-quality goods and services available in the marketplace today that the world does not really need your business—unless of course, you have something “remarkable” to offer.
 “Very good” is no longer good enough.
 It is an everyday occurrence, hardly worth mentioning—certainly not the basis of breakthrough success.
 Your business must stand out like a “purple cow in a field of brown cows!”
 (Seth Godin, The Purple Cow).

 In today’s world, the safe course is the risky course.
 Boring leads to failure.
 You must become an innovator.
 You must differentiate or die!

 Consider the bell curve as it relates to products and services.
-At the small front-end (green-blue) are the innovators and early adopters (e.g., mobile devices, robotics, green energy, social media).
+At the small front-end (green-blue) are the innovators and early adopters (e.g., mobile devices, robotics, green energy, artificial intelligence).
 This stage is often characterized by fast growth and high profit.

 The mass in the middle (reds) includes the established commodities (e.g., automobiles, personal care items, and carpet cleaning).
 These products are characterized by strong sales but lower profit margins due to intense competition.